-After the evaluation of the spatial evolution of the SHL in the seasonal forecast models, the representation of the temporal drift is assessed [Fig6].
-The method used here consists in computing the climatology of daily T850 ensemble mean and ensemble spread for the two models (SEAS5 and MF7); and the daily climatology of T850 for ERA5 from 1993-2016.
-For the models, we consider only the re-forecasts launched respectively on the $1^{st}$ of April, May and June for a period of 6 months (see section 2.4 for more details).
-We can see that the climatology of ERA5 remains contained in the spread described by SEAS5 for all lead times over central SHL location and Sahara; this spread in SEAS5 seems to be constant in time and does not increase with the lead time.
-We observe for the first forecast days, a large spread with MF7 which is not present in SEAS5, likely associated with different perturbations and initialization techniques that are beyond the scope of this study.
-For all lead times, an overestimation of temperature is shown with MF7 over the Sahara around mid-June and later over the central SHL location ( $\sim 10$ days after the $1^{st}$ of July).
-SEAS5 shows an underestimation of temperature occurring on the $1^{st}$ of July both over central SHL box and Sahara at different lead times.
-The maximum intensities of the SHL activity in the two seasonal forecast models are reached during the period of strong activity of the monsoon flux in the Sahar region (July - August).
+After the evaluation of the spatial evolution of the SHL in the seasonal forecast models, the representation of the temporal drift is assessed (Fig. 6).
+The method used here consists in computing the climatology of the daily T850 ensemble mean and ensemble spread for the two models (SEAS5 and MF7) and the daily climatology of T850 for ERA5 from 1993-2016.
+For the models, we consider only the reforecasts launched on 1 April, 1 May and 1 June for a period of 6 months (see Sect.
+2.4 for more details).
+We can see that the climatology of ERA5 remains contained in the spread described by SEAS5 for all lead times over the central SHL location and Sahara; this spread in SEAS5 seems to be constant in time and does not increase with the lead time.
+We observe for the first forecast days a large spread with MF7 which is not present in SEAS5, likely associated with different perturbations and initialization techniques that are beyond the scope of this study.
+For all lead times, an overestimation of temperature is shown with MF7 over the Sahara around mid-June and later over the central SHL location (~ 10 d after 1 July).
+SEAS5 shows an underestimation of temperature occurring on 1 July over both the central SHL box and the Sahara at different lead times.
+The maximum intensities of the SHL activity in the two seasonal forecast models are reached during the period of strong activity of the monsoon flux in the Sahel region (July-August).
 Both models are very consistent at the beginning of the season (April-June) when the Sahara is gradually warming.
-In the extension of the previous analyses, we decided to check the temporal correlation of the models and ERA5 [FigS6].
+In the extension of the previous analyses, we decided to check the temporal correlation of the models and ERA5 (Fig. S6).
 We observe a weak correlation between the evolution of the SHL in the seasonal forecast models and ERA5.
-The scatter plot analysis used for this evaluation, highlights the over/under-estimation of T850 in MF7/SEAS5 with respect to ERA5 as observed in the monthly bias analyses [FigS6-c)].
+The scatterplot analysis used for this evaluation highlights the over/underestimation of T850 in MF7/SEAS5 with respect to ERA5 as observed in the monthly bias analyses (Fig. S6c).